SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Don't forget to import the `java.util.Scanner` class and put your code in the `main(…)` method of your program's main class .Finish the program so that it prints a square made up of stars.
 You may need to use `for`-loops.
 Look up information on the Internet.

-**Caution**: this task is more complex than the rest and is presented to you at this point purposefully.
+**Caution**: this problem is more complex than the rest and is presented to you at this point purposefully.
 It is marked with a star to provoke you to **look for information on the Internet**.
 It is one of the most important skills you have to develop while you're learning to program.
 It is what you'll be doing every day if you work as a developer, so don't be scared to try it out.

 ### Testing in the Judge system
 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/646#5](https://judge.softuni.org/Contests/Practice/Index/646#5).